-Report Card 2010 was graded by an external panel, of which the following were members:
+The Report Card 2011 was graded by an external panel of which the following were members:

-- Justice Catherine McGuinness, President, Law Reform Commission;
+- Justice Catherine McGuinness, President, Law Reform Commission (pictured).

 - Tom Collins, President, National University of Ireland, Maynooth;

 - Pat Dolan, Director of the Child & Family Research Centre, National University of Ireland, Galway and UNESCO Chairholder in Children, Youth and Civic Engagement;

 - Sheila Greene, Director, Children's Research Centre, Trinity College Dublin;